Japanese Transnational Cinema: From Kurosawa to Asia Extreme and Studio Ghibli

 - To realise that audiences and ‘identity’ are in part manufactured through marketing strategies.

-By the end of the course, students will have developed the following:
+By the end of the module, students will have developed the following:

 - A firm understanding of the interconnectedness of the cinematic aesthetic and the film industry in the age of global finance - changes in industrial structures produce textual effects.